ColinAdo/learning-next-js/src/NOTES.md

-# Catch in Route handler:
-## Route handlers are catced by default using GET requests
-# How to avoid Catch in route handler:
-## Use other http verbs except GET
+# Middleware:
+## Middleware is tool that allow to intercept or control the request and response
-## By using headers and cookies methods
+## It offers redirect, rewrite, authentication of route and manage headers and cookies
-## Using Request object with GET
+# It manages the route using two techniques:
+## By using custom matcher config
-## Using Segment Config Option
+## Using conditional approaches